simonandreashuber/mame/README.md

 # Modular Arithmetic with Multiple Exponents

 ### about
 This originates from a school project, where we had to find prime factors of a huge number written with multible exponents.
-I thougth writing code which would work for all numbers with multible exponents, would be a usefull thing.
+In [this repository](https://github.com/simonandreashuber/mame) you can just find the tools I created to solve my task.
+In the [Pool_Zahlentheorie_Aufgabe_20](https://github.com/simonandreashuber/Pool_Zahlentheorie_Aufgabe_20) repository

 ### usage
 create an ```ime``` (Integer with Multible Exponents) like this: ```ime example({2,3,7});```. (example = 2^3^7)